 Historically, passholders have received 2 days combined at the Banff area’s Ski Big 3 Resorts: Lake Louise, Sunshine and Norquay.
 Next winter, passholders will get 2 days at Lake Louise, 2 days at Sunshine and 1 day at Norquay (along with free shuttle service among the resorts), for a total of 5 days at Ski Big 3, plus the 28 days at the Mountain Collective’s other iconic, world-wide destinations.

 The Mountain Collective has added Vermont’s Sugarbush Resort, replacing Stowe as a New England option on the pass.
 As one of New England’s largest resorts, Sugarbush is a must-ski destination known for it’s steep terrain and classic New England charm.

-For a limited time last season, Mountain Collective passholders were able to buy a $1 kids pass with every adult pass purchased.
-This perk is back for a limited time and is available now.
+For a limited time, Mountain Collective passholders were able to buy a $1 kids pass with every adult pass purchased.
+Unfortunately, this perk is sold out and no longer available.

 What else does the Mountain Collective have to offer?

 32 days at 16 world-class ski destinations

 Each 2017-18 Mountain Collective passholder will receive 2 days each at sixteen of some of the world’s most iconic ski destinations: Alta Ski Area, Aspen Snowmass, Banff Sunshine, Coronet Peak | The Remarkables, Jackson Hole Mountain Resort, Lake Louise Ski Resort, Mammoth Mountain, Revelstoke Mountain Resort, Snowbasin Resort, Snowbird, Squaw Valley Alpine Meadows, Sugarbush Resort, Sun Valley, Taos Ski Valley, Telluride Ski Resort, and Thredbo Alpine Village.